Down These Mean Streets: Race and gender

-Down These Mean Streets explores how race and gender intersect and influence on the life of Piri Thomas.
+Down These Mean Streets explores how race and gender intersect and their influence on the life of Piri Thomas.
 One indication of how this intersection is at play is where Piri embraces the “black macho” persona in an intent to adapt himself to the urban American landscape of New York.
 In this attempt, Piri appeals to the “hypermasculinized performance of black masculinity as an object of fear and desire.”
 This means that Piri has a dual sentiment toward the black macho persona.
 On one side, this archetype is something he rejects since he thinks that by accepting his black identity, he is denying his Puerto Rican heritage.
-But, on the other hand, this archetype is also desired by Piri, since this mold is the only one that will permit him to be accepted in the US binary racial culture.
-These both representations, that Piri either embraces or rejects, come from the very hierarchical racial structure that Piri attempts to navigate.
+On the other hand, this archetype is also desired by Piri, since this mold is the only one that will permit him to be accepted in the US binary racial culture.
+Both representations, that Piri either embraces or rejects, come from the very hierarchical racial structure that Piri attempts to navigate.

 Another perspective that this memoir permits to analyze in terms of race and gender, is how characters continually struggle against racial oppression at expense of women and queer subjects.
-The struggle in search of recognition makes not only Piri but also characters like his father, and Brew, to neglect women and impose chauvinistic attitudes that only hinders more women and queer folks into the hierarchical structure of the United States.
+The struggle in search of recognition leads not only Piri, but also characters such as his father and Brew, to neglect women and impose chauvinistic attitudes that only hinders more women and queer folks into the hierarchical structure of the United States.